So today we’re going to talk about a subject that kind of drives us crazy: acoustical doors.

 The results in this instance were so poor because they were using a card swipe access system that would not allow that amount of compression.
 So, the customer was paying for 50 and getting 38, which is a dramatic loss.
 10 Points is twice as loud……

-And in this particular example, it was a vocal isolation booth, so it was a big deal.
+And in this particular example, it was a vocal isolation booth in broadcast, so it was a big deal.
 What they needed to do was change the seals out to magnetic, which can be done in the field.
 It is an added cost and obviously contractors would be involved.
 Since it was not our project, we have no idea what they finally decided to do about it.

 Why Mag Sealed Doors?

 So, what I want to talk about is why magnetically sealed doors are used.

 Our first example is your refrigerator.
 Your refrigerator has a mag sealed door on it because you want to keep the cold in and keep the heat out.
 Acoustics are the same thing.
 A magnetic sealed doorframe, like a refrigerator door, reaches out and grabs and the refrigerator frame, and that keeps the door closed.